Digitalbureaucracy/digitalbureaucracy-org-website/src/content/community/index.md

 ---
-title: Get involved in the Ethereum Community
+title: Get involved in the Digital Bureaucracy Community
-description: How to get involved in the Ethereum Community.
+description: How to get involved in the Digital Bureaucracy Community.
 sidebar: true
 lang: en
 ---

-# Ethereum Community {#ethereum-community}
+# Digital Bureaucracy Community {#ethereum-community}

-**Learn how to get involved in the Ethereum Community**
+**Learn how to get involved in the Digital Bureaucracy Community**

-The Ethereum community includes tens of thousands of developers, technologists, users, miners, HODLers, and enthusiasts all over the world.
-There are many ways to get involved in the Ethereum community: you can attend an event, join a meetup group, contribute to a project, or participate in one of many online forums about Ethereum.
+The Digital Bureaucracy community includes tens of thousands of developers, technologists, users, miners, HODLers, and enthusiasts all over the world.
+There are many ways to get involved in the Digital Bureaucracy community: you can attend an event, join a meetup group, contribute to a project, or participate in one of many online forums about Digital Bureaucracy.

-Want to contribute to Ethereum more directly?
+Want to contribute to Digital Bureaucracy more directly?
 Check out [how to get involved](#how-can-i-get-involved) below for a list of ways that you can contribute based on your skills and professional background.

 ## Online communities {#online-communities}

-Hundreds of thousands of Ethereum enthusiasts gather in these online forums to share news, talk about recent developments, debate technical issues, and imagine the future.
+Hundreds of thousands of Digital Bureaucracy enthusiasts gather in these online forums to share news, talk about recent developments, debate technical issues, and imagine the future.

 - Forums
   - [r/ethereum](https://www.reddit.com/r/ethereum/) - _all things Ethereum_